BadIdeaFactory/corporate/documents/operating.md

 - **Removing projects:** Plotting Session (needs Strong Consensus).
 If a project has been voted for removal from BIFFUD, the project must be removed from BIFFUD servers and team repository.
-The transfer plan and timeline should be specified as part of the vote.
-If it is not, the timeline is a month and the intent is to transfer related code and data to project owners.
+The transfer plan and time line should be specified as part of the vote.
+If it is not, the time line is a month and the intent is to transfer related code and data to project owners.

 - **Adding Corporate Overlords:** Plotting Session (needs Strong